 The Career Services office provides opportunities for students to interview, on campus, with recruiters from many locally and nationally affiliated companies.
 To prepare for the interviews, Career Services offers a variety of workshops on topics such as Resume Preparation and Interviewing Techniques.
 Recognizing that networking is an excellent resource for securing employment after graduation, the Seidman College of Business provides several opportunities each year for business students to network with local businesses and organizations.
 Many students use their internship experience to explore companies where they may wish to work after graduation and begin networking there.

 How does the registration system work?

-As a freshman or transfer student, you will attend group orientation facilitated by experts across the university.
+As a first-year or transfer student, you will attend group orientation facilitated by experts across the university.
 It is at your orientation where you will register yourself for courses.
 The university personnel at orientation will help guide your course selection.
 You are then encouraged to set an appointment with one of the Seidman Academic Advisors to further review your requirements.

 Will I have an advisor?

 Yes, more than one!
-The staff at Seidman College of Business Undergraduate Student Services are your curricular advisors throughout your academic career at GVSU.
+The staff at Seidman Undergraduate Programs Office are your curricular advisors throughout your academic career at GVSU.
 They are available for appointments by calling (616) 331-7500, or on a walk-in basis.
 The advisors will review with you your degree evaluation, outlining your completed coursework and the requirements remaining for your degree.
 The advisors are also available to assist you in course sequencing.
 When you declare your business major, you will be assigned a faculty mentor.
 Your faculty mentor will assist you in career planning (such as courses needed to sit for the C.P.A. exam) and graduate school options.
 If you would like to, you are welcome to explore career options with any faculty member before one is assigned to you.